kosbr/kosbr.github.io/_posts/2015-11-10-how_to_hire.markdown

 tags: HR Not-technical
 ---

-In the beginning of november I was visiting [Highload][highload]{:target="_blank"} conference.
+At the beginning of november I was visiting [Highload][highload]{:target="_blank"} conference.
 I had learned a lot of technical trends, best practises by listening to the experienced speakers.
 However I was attracted to the lecture of Alexandr Ziza with loud title - "How to hire a developer for 10 days".
-It covered the issue of developer's growth and opens some not standard instruments for attracting developers to a company.
+It covers the issue of developer's growth and opens some not standard instruments for attracting developers to a company.
 Does you company use it?

 ### Growth graph